Silhouettes

 Cormorants and shags are a cosmopolitan family of about 41 species of small to medium-sized, fish-eating birds.
 Recent genetic studies have concluded that these birds should be placed in 7 genera: Phalacrocorax (12 species), Leucocarbo (16 species), Microcarbo (5 species), Urile (3 species), Nannopterum (3 species), Gulosus (European shag), and Poikilocarbo (red-legged cormorant).

 On several occasions, at various places around the world, I have photographed cormorants as silhouettes.
 These birds often occupy exposed roosting sites on rocks or in trees, thus being very photogenic against the light.
 Below, a number of pictures show various cormorant species.
-Others may be seen on the pages Fishing, and Birds in the Pacific States.
+Others may be seen on the pages Fishing, and Animals – Birds: Birds in the United States and Canada, Birds in Africa, and Birds in the Indian Subcontinent.

-The generic name Phalacrocorax is from the Greek phalakros (‘bald’) and korax (‘raven’), thus ‘the bald raven’, where bald refers to the white crown of the great cormorant (P. carbo) during the breeding season, whereas raven refers to its predominantly black plumage.
+The generic name Phalacrocorax is derived from Ancient Greek phalakros (‘bald’) and korax (‘raven’), thus ‘the bald raven’, where bald refers to the white crown of the great cormorant (P. carbo) during the breeding season, whereas raven refers to its predominantly black plumage.

 Great cormorants, gathered on their night roost on a rock in the Atlantic Ocean, Vendée, France.
 (Photo copyright © by Kaj Halberg)